TedMcManus/Grid_Synth/README.md

 ## CONTRIBUTIONS
 Pull requests are welcome, but please open an issue first so I can learn what you would like to edit.

+## KNOWN ISSUES
+One major disadvantage of a keyboard layout is that keyboard hardware is often designed in a way that does not support multiple keypresses, so when the user plays groups of notes, they will not fire together.
+If the app is not letting you play groups of notes, try moving to an external keyboard if one is available.
+This problem seems to be most common in built-in laptop keyboards.
 <!--
 ## Installation